yelbachir/multgam_pkg/README.md

 <a name="usage"/></a>
 ## 2. Usage

-The output variable can be a vector or a matrix from a univariate or a multivariate probability distribution, but the log-likelihood for the full dataset must be expressed as the sum of the log-likelihoods for an individual observation.
+The output/response variable can be a vector or a matrix from a univariate or a multivariate probability distribution, but the log-likelihood for the full dataset must be expressed as the sum of the log-likelihoods for an individual observation.
 A particular case is independent random observations.

 In practice, `multgam` interprets a GAM as a multiple linear regression model whose weights are subject to the L2 penalty.
 When the functions of inputs are smooth, the regularization matrices are dense and represent the smoothing matrices, which are computed by the package.
 When the functions of inputs are weighted sums, the regularization matrices are the identity matrices, to which the user can assign different regularization hyper-parameters; see the argument `groupReg` in the function `mtgam` in Section 2.1.